 When Dependencies Ship More Than We Bargained For

-Dependency confusion — if a company uses private packages with names that do not exist on the public registry, an attacker publishes a package with that exact name publicly.
-Many build systems prefer the public version.
+Dependency confusion is harder to spot.
+So say a company has private packages whose names don't exist on the public registry.
+An attacker publishes a package with that exact name on the public registry, and many build systems pick the public one.

-Post-install scripts — the postinstall hook in package.json runs arbitrary code the moment a package is installed.
-Not when we import it — when we install it.
+Then there are post-install scripts.
+The postinstall hook in package.json runs arbitrary code the moment a package is written to disk.
+Not when you import it.
+When you install it.
+And that timing is the whole problem.

 {